 WILL I BE EXPECTED TO PAY FEES AND CHARGES TO MY RTO?

 Usually students are required to pay a co-contribution fee.
 In some cases though, an RTO may provide either a partial or full exemption for a student in respect to the co-contribution fee.
-SATs are not required to pay a co-contribution fee while they are still at school, but may (visit the Fee-free training for Year 12 graduates section of this website) be required to pay fees once their training contract has been converted to full-time or part-time post school.
+SATs are not required to pay a co-contribution fee while they are still at school, but may (visit the Fee-free training for Year 12 graduates) be required to pay fees once their training contract has been converted to full-time or part-time post school.
 Your SRTO will provide in detail its fees and charges policy, including full costs method of collection, refunds and exemptions prior to enrolment.

 Get the tools you need to succeed in the Hospitality Industry.
 We’ll help you develop advanced skills that will enable you to secure your dream hospitality job!